ARUP-NGS/cobalt/README.md

 # Cobalt

 Cobalt is a tool to detect germline copy-number variants (CNVs) from targeted (hybridization-capture) NGS data.

-## License

-Cobalt is licensed under the [GNU General Public License (GPL) v3](https://www.gnu.org/licenses/gpl.txt).
-As they say: Cobalt is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+It can build a 'model' from a set of control samples, then use the model to call CNVs from a test sample.
+The samples aren't strictly BAM / CRAM files, they're actually read depths measured at a specific set of genomic locations we call the "CNV targets".
+Usually the targets are just a (unpadded) BED file of the locations of the capture probes.
+Cobalt contains a utility called 'covcounter' to count reads over a list of targets for a set of BAM or CRAM files.

 ## Usage